jaronoff97/blog/_posts/2016-05-10-Welcome-To-Python.md

   y = 4 #Your second python variable! print(x+y) #We can add, subtract, divide, multiply, etc. z = y / x #We can make a new variable called z based on x and y
 {% endhighlight %}

+Ready for some more great magic?!
+Just like algebra, we have more than just variables, we have functions!
+Just like Algebra, we can apply a function to a variable.

+{% highlight python %}
+  def f(x):
+    w = x * 10
+    print(w)
+{% endhighlight %}

+So this function will multiply the number we pass in by 10 and then print it out.
+Keep in mind, we actually have to tell python we want to use this function.

+{% highlight python %}
+  f(10) #call the method with some number
+{% endhighlight %}

+Something to note about python: spacing and indentation matters!
+A LOT!!!!
+Be sure that when you're writing python code, you indent the next line after you type a colon

+{% highlight python %}
+  def f(x): #THIS IS NO GOOD!!!
+  w = x * 10
+  print(w)

+    ##########

+  def f(x): #This works fine!
+    w = x * 10
+    print(w)
+{% endhighlight %}